Prison Legal News:

 It is hoped that positive change will come with a new superintendent at Souza-Baranowski.
 “Massachusetts prisons are grossly overcrowded and at a breaking point,” said Leslie Walker, the executive director of Massachusetts Correctional Legal Services.
 “Idleness and violence reign.
 If any prison in Massachusetts needs a leader who is fair, wise, and respectful to prisoners and staff, it is ...

 The superintendent of the Souza-Baranowski Correctional Center in Shirley, Massachusetts was removed from his job only eight months after being promoted to the position.

 “Prison is a hard place.
 Pure Hell!
 As long as you are in khaki, you are considered non-human.
 The elder suffer the most because there isn’t much for them, us.
 I have the start of osteoporosis and seeing how some people young and old are treated makes me suffer and deal with it.
 Overall it’s horrible and wouldn’t wish this on my worst enemy.” – Mary, a 64-year-old incarcerated woman serving a 20-year sentence

 As the movements for elder justice and human rights of older persons are gaining national and international momentum, we must not neglect the safety and protection of older adults in prison.
 So what is meant by elder abuse?
 According to the World Health Organization, elder abuse is defined as “a single, or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust which causes harm or distress to an older person.”
 Elder abuse may take many forms and consists of physical, sexual, psychological or emotional abuse, financial exploitation and intentional or unintentional neglect, including medical neglect.

-Most of the elder abuse prevention, detection and intervention efforts are geared towards ...
+Most of the elder abuse prevention, detection and intervention efforts are geared towards community-dwelling older adults ...

 by Tina Maschi, Ph.D., LCSW, ACSW